A new determinant for the $Q$-enumeration of alternating sign matrices

-Roughly a century later, Fischer \cite{Fischer07} provided a new proof of the ASM Theorem which was independent of the first two methods.
-The proof is based on the bijection between ASMs and monotone triangles and the \emph{operator formula} \cite[Theorem 1]{Fischer06} which enumerates monotone triangles.
-In 2016 Fischer \cite{Fischer16} presented a concise version of her original proof which, except of relying at one place on the \emph{Lindstr\"om-Gessel-Viennot} Theorem, is self-contained.\\
+Roughly a decade later, Fischer \cite{Fischer07} provided a new proof of the ASM Theorem which was independent of the first two methods.
+The proof is based on the bijection between ASMs and monotone triangles as well as the \emph{operator formula} \cite[Theorem 1]{Fischer06} which enumerates monotone triangles.
+In 2016 Fischer \cite{Fischer16} presented a concise version of her original proof which, except for relying on the \emph{Lindstr\"om-Gessel-Viennot} Theorem at one point, is self-contained.\\

-A \emph{monotone triangle} with $n$ rows is a triangular array $(a_{i,j})_{1\leq j \leq i \leq n}$ of integers of the following form
+A \emph{monotone triangle} with $n$ rows is a triangular array $(a_{i,j})_{1\leq j \leq i \leq n}$ of integers of the following form,

-whose entries are weakly increasing along north-east $a_{i+1,j} \leq a_{i,j}$ and south-east diagonals $a_{i,j} \leq a_{i+1,j+1}$ and strictly increasing along rows $a_{i,j} < a_{i,j+1}$.
-For an example see Figure \ref{fig: ASM to monotone triangle} right.
-Given an ASM, the $i$-th row from top of its corresponding monotone triangle records the columns of the ASM with positive partial column-sum of the top $i$ rows.
+such that the entries are weakly increasing along northeast and southeast diagonals, i.e., $a_{i+1,j} \leq a_{i,j} \leq a_{i+1,j+1}$, and strictly increasing along rows.
+For an example see Figure \ref{fig: ASM to monotone triangle} (right).
+Given an ASM, the $i$-th row from the top of its corresponding monotone triangle records the columns of the ASM with a positive partial column sum of the top $i$ rows.
 It is easy to see that this yields a bijection between ASMs of size $n$ and monotone triangles with bottom row $1,2,\ldots, n$.
 We assign to a monotone triangle a weight $Q^\Sigma$ where $\Sigma$ is the number of entries $a_{i,j}$ of the triangle such that $a_{i+1,j} < a_{i,j} < a_{i+1,j+1}$.
 For ASMs this weight is exactly $Q$ to the power of the number of $-1$'s.